12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 1. Cunningham Falls, Thurmont

-Need To Know: Open year-round.
+- Need to Know: Open year-round.
 There is an entrance fee to enter the park.
-Please note that parts of the park will be temporarily closed during the spring and summer of 2024.

 2. Great Falls of the Potomac, Williamsport

-Need To Know: Open year-round.
-There is an entrance fee and reservation required to enter the park.
-The trail to the falls is easily accessible.
+- Need to Know: Open year-round.
+There is an entrance fee, and reservations are required to enter the park.
+The trail to the waterfall is easily accessible.

-" target="_blank">Great Falls of the Potomac offers a particularly unique experience because the falls can be viewed from both Maryland and Virginia.
-The multi-series cascade through the Potomac River with a total 76-foot drop, is located within the Chesapeake & Ohio Canal National Historical Park.
-A short, accessible trail leads from the Great Falls Tavern Visitor Center to the scenic overlook.
-Great Falls is one of the most beautiful waterfalls in the state.
+The Great Falls of the Potomac offer a particularly unique experience because the falls can be viewed from both Maryland and Virginia.
+The multi-series cascade through the Potomac River, with a total 76-foot drop, is located within the Chesapeake & Ohio Canal National Historical Park.
+A short, accessible trail leads from the Great Falls Tavern Visitor Center to the scenic overlook—one of the most beautiful cascades in the state.
+Visit the official website of the Chesapeake & Ohio Canal National Historical Park for more information about entrance fees and reservations.

 3. Muddy Creek Falls, Oakland